treeverse/lakeFS/docs/integrations/databricks.md

 When using multi-cluster writes, Databricks overrides Delta's S3-commit action.
 The new action tries to contact lakeFS from servers on Databricks' **own** AWS account, which of course won't be able to access your private network.
 So, if you must use multi-cluster writes, you'll have to allow access from Databricks' AWS account to lakeFS.
-We are currently researching  the best ways to achieve that and will update this section soon.
+If you are trying to achieve that, please [reach out on Slack](https://lakefs.io/slack) and the community will try to assist.

 ## Reading Data